Ericsson/ecchronos/docs/SETUP.md

 ## Running ecChronos

-To run ecChronos execute `bin/ecChronos` from the root directory.
+To run ecChronos execute `bin/ecc` from the root directory.
 It is possible to use the flag `-f` to keep the process running in the foreground.
-With the default setup a logfile will be created in the root directory called `ecChronos.log`.
+With the default setup a logfile will be created in the root directory called `ecc.log`.